To apply for the M.S.L. program, you must:

 (f) three to five examples of professional work for those applying as journalists

-(g) official TOEFL report unless your secondary (high school) education was completed in the United States, UK, Australia, New Zealand, Ireland, or Canada (in English medium of instruction schools).
+(g) official TOEFL report unless your undergraduate education or law degree was completed in the United States, UK, Australia, New Zealand, Ireland, or Canada (in English medium of instruction schools).
 Applicants who have at least a 4-year degree from the US or the countries listed above may request a waiver of the TOEFL [www.toefl.org].
 Please be sure to specify Yale Law School's Institution code (3997) and department code (03).
-We require a minimum TOEFL score of 600 on the paper-based test, and 100 on the Internet-based test.
+We require a minimum TOEFL score of 100 on the Internet-based test.

 (h) a $75 application fee